Benefits of Membership

 - Fire Service

 - News Media

 Voluntary Membership Contributions

 KPEPC asks all member organizations to support the committee through voluntary contributions.
 Contributions are not required for participation.
 Your organization’s generous contributions are utilized to facilitate the emergency planning needs of Kanawha and Putnam counties.
 All contributions are tax deductible since the KPEPC is a 501(c)(3) tax-exempt organization.

 General Membership Meetings

 Members must attend a minimum of half of the General Membership meetings during the year to establish voting privileges at the annual Board of Direction election in December.
-The general membership of the Kanawha Putnam Emergency Planning Committee meets bimonthly on the last Wednesday of the month, except in December.
+The general membership of the Kanawha Putnam Emergency Planning Committee meets bimonthly according to the schedule listed below.
 The meetings are at:

 Saint John XXIII Pastoral Center

 (Directly across from Wells Home Furnishings on State Route 119 - Corridor G)